-On this day in 1946, William Jefferson Blythe III is born in Hope, Arkansas.
+On August 19, 1946, William Jefferson Blythe III is born in Hope, Arkansas.
 His father died in a car accident before he was born, and young Bill later took the last name of his stepfather, Roger Clinton.
 In 1992, Bill Clinton would be elected as the 42nd president of the United States.

 By his own account, Clinton was inspired to enter politics after meeting President John F. Kennedy at the White House as a high school student.
 He attended Georgetown University and won a Rhodes Scholarship to Oxford in 1968, then received a law degree from Yale.
 In 1974, Clinton lost a bid for Congress in Arkansas’ Third District.
 He married fellow Yale Law graduate Hillary Rodham the following year; their daughter Chelsea was born in 1980.